FRIENDSHIP FORCE OF MANITOBA

 -

-welcomes members into their homes for one week
+welcomes visiting club members into their homes and provides accommodation and some meals for up to one week

 -